Spinach and Mushroom Stuffed Shells

 Taking a whisk, begin slowly adding just 1/2 cup of the milk and 1/2 cup of the cream.
 Let it simmer slowly whisking as it thickens, once it appears thicker, slowly whisk in the wine.

-Heat oven to 400℉/ 204℃.
-When all shells are stuffed with ricotta cheese mixture.
+Heat oven to 400℉.
+Fill all the shells with the ricotta cheese mixture.

 Pour the entire pan contents over and sprinkle with the parmesan cheese.